Advanced Search

 HE Kaiming, ZHANG Xiangyu, REN Shaoqing, et al. Identity mappings in deep residual networks[C].
 14th European Conference on Computer Vision, Amsterdam, The Netherlands, 2016: 630–645. doi: 10.1007/978-3-319-46493-0_38.

 IOFFE S and SZEGEDY C. Batch normalization: Accelerating deep network training by reducing internal covariate shift[C].
-Proceedings of the 32nd International Conference on Machine Learning, Lille, France, 2015: 448–456.
+The 32nd International Conference on Machine Learning, Lille, France, 2015: 448–456.

 BAO Chun, XIE Tao, FENG Wenbin, et al. A power-efficient optimizing framework FPGA accelerator based on Winograd for YOLO[J].
 IEEE Access, 2020, 8: 94307–94317. doi: 10.1109/ACCESS.2020.2995330.